jnthas/clock-club/README.md

 ![Clock Club](clockclub.png)

+Discover how does it work and how to create a new one in the [Wiki](https://github.com/jnthas/clockwise/wiki/Canvas-Clockface) of the Canvas Clockface.

-_Don't forget, pull requests with new themes are welcome here!_
+_and don't forget, pull requests with new themes are welcome here!_

 ## Running locally